You want smart political talk without the meltdowns?

 And I have met some people that have not taken it as well as you have.

-Um, what do you attribute that to?
+What do you attribute that to?

-The fact that you were able to psychologically, spiritually, you know, sort of transcend what is the most difficult scenario, your entire life turned upside down and do it with such a positive attitude.
+The fact that you were able to psychologically, spiritually, you know, sort of transcend what is the most difficult scenario your entire life turned upside down and do it with such a positive attitude?

-Yeah, I you know, I it's hard, Sean.
+Yeah, you know, it's hard, Sean.

-That if I could move a tiny little bit one day, I would move a little bit further than next, that I had something really amazing to fight for, and that was to get back to my family, to hold my children again.
+That I had something really amazing to fight for, and that was to get back to my family, to hold my children again.

-You know, I the other four died, and I was in the one middle seat of that car, the death seat, and somehow I came out of it with my mind intact.
+You know, the other four died, and I was in the one middle seat of that car, the death seat, and somehow I came out of it with my mind intact.

 My body might be badly injured, but my mind is intact.